If you would like to support this site, please consider Donating.

 ].

-The tree has been exploited for its wood, notably in Brazil, at such a level as to cause significant population declines.
-It has been classified as 'Least Concern' in the IUCN Red List of Threatened Species(2010)[
+The tree has been heavily exploited for its wood, notably in Brazil, at such a level as to cause significant population declines.
+Recovery from logging is poor due to slow growth rates, poor colonisation and few young trees found in stands.
+The plant is classified as 'Near Threatened' in the IUCN Red List of Threatened Species(2013)[

 338